AlexeyMK/alexeymk.com/_posts/2017-04-15-testing-your-way-through-technical-interviews.md

 Instead, force yourself to fully think through the test cases for an _arbitrary implementation_.
 Make it a dialog - "what if the same element is in the array multiple times?"
 Get the interviewer engaged.
 Show you care.

 By the time you've written good tests and the interviewer agrees, you're all set.
 Even though you tried not to, you probably already have a decent solution in mind.
 Your tests will let you know you're done.
-They'll also give you comfort that subsequent clean up / refactor didn't inadvertantly break your implemenation.
+They'll also give you the comfort that your subsequent clean up / refactoring doesn't inadvertantly break your implemenation.

 #### Yeah, but I can always just write tests later.
 When I conduct interviews, I keep running into candidates clever enough to power through engineering challenges on raw talent[^smarter].
 The candidate implements an _optimal_ solution within fifteen minutes.
 Then it's time for tests and she just **cannot** think of cases beyond the common path, which makes her look like [a cowboy](http://blog.thefirehoseproject.com/posts/best-team-tactics-to-write-software/).